isaacwasserman/FacialShadowRemoval/README.md

 Final Project for CIS 581 by Grace Benner, Chenchen Lin, and Isaac Wasserman

 ## Using this Repo
-As two of the methods below (ShadowGP and Blind Shadow Removal) are forks of existing repositories, we have included our forks as submodules of this repository.
-To reproduce our results, refer to the instructions contained in each of the methods below:
+> 🚧 **Dependencies**
+>
+> Note that we have not included a `requirements.txt` file in this repo.
+Our codebase is made up of two preexisting shadow removal methods and one novel method, each with their own conflicting dependencies.
+Additionally, in the case of the novel method, not all of the dependencies can be installed from `pip` or `conda`.
+>
+> To reproduce our results with each method, refer to the various "Usage" sections listed below.

 - [ShadowGP Usage](#Usage)
 - [Blind Shadow Removal Usage](#Usage-1)
 - [Novel Classical Approach Usage](#Usage-2)